 ‘Platform Strategy: A New Level for Platforms | Deloitte University Press | Business Trends’. n.d. http://dupress.com/articles/platform-strategy-new-level-business-trends/.

 Schiller, Dan.
 1999.
 Digital Capitalism: Networking the Global Market System.
-Cambridge, Mass: MIT Press.
+MIT Press.

 Schulte, Stephanie Ricker and EBL.
 2013.
 Cached: Decoding the Internet in Global Popular Culture.
-Electronic resource.
-Vol. Critical Cultural Communication.
-New York: New York University Press. http://city.eblib.com/patron/FullRecord.aspx?p=1168272.
+Critical Cultural Communication.
+New York University Press.
+Electronic resource. http://city.eblib.com/patron/FullRecord.aspx?p=1168272.

 Sennett, Richard and JSTOR DDA. n.d.
 The Culture of the New Capitalism.
-Electronic resource.
-Vol. The Castle lectures in ethics, politics, and economics.
-New Haven: Yale University Press. http://0-www.jstor.org.wam.city.ac.uk/stable/10.2307/j.ctt1nq6wd.
+The Castle lectures in ethics, Politics, and Economics.
+Yale University Press.
+Electronic resource. http://0-www.jstor.org.wam.city.ac.uk/stable/10.2307/j.ctt1nq6wd.

 ‘The Internet as a Global Commons?’ n.d. https://www.cigionline.org/publications/2012/10/internet-global-commons.